 History of Asscher Cut Diamonds

 The Asscher cut was created in 1902 by Joseph Isaac Asscher, the grandson of the founder.
 This was the world’s first patented diamond cut protected from replication.
 The Asscher Diamond Company held its exclusive patent until World War II and saw extremely strong sales internationally, especially during the Art Deco period.
-The peak in popularity in the 1920s is one of the reasons people see Asscher cut diamonds as “antique” and “vintage”.
+The peak in popularity in the 1920s is one of the reasons people see Asscher cut diamonds as antique and vintage.

 After declining in popularity in the latter part of the 20th century, in 1999, Asscher cut was perfected by Edward and Joop Asscher and presented to the world as the Royal Asscher cut.
 Preserving signature look and brilliance, the Royal Asscher cut was created using modern cutting techniques and features 74 ideally symmetrical step cut facets.
 The Royal Asscher cut is patented by the Royal Asscher Company.

 Asscher Cut Diamond Cut Quality

 |TABLE %||61 - 69||57 - 60 or 70 - 72||54 - 56 or 73 - 74||51 - 53 or 75 - 79||< 51 or > 79|

 |DEPTH %||61 - 67||59 - 60.9 or 67.1 - 70||57 - 58.9 or 70.1 - 74||54 - 56.9 or 74.1 - 79||< 54 or > 79|

 |GIRDLE||Very Thin to Slightly Thick||Very Thin to Slightly Thick||Very Thin to Thick||Very Thin to Very Thick||Extremely Thin to Extremely Thick|